multiversx/mx-docs/docs/wallet/web-wallet.md

 ### **Activation period**

-After passing through all of the above steps, you have to wait the registration period.
-For Mainnet it will consist of **20 epochs**.
+Once you have successfully completed all the aforementioned steps, you will be required to wait for the registration period to finalize.
+In the case of Mainnet, this period will span across **20 epochs**.

 :::important
 While waiting for your Guardian to become active, all interactions with the blockchain should not behave differently.